Global Airlines Operates First A380 Flight: This Keeps Getting Stranger

 I’ve written extensively about airline startup Global Airlines, which is in possession of an ex-China Southern A380, with mostly original interiors (seats have been reupholstered, and it looks like they bought little lamps for premium seats).

 Several weeks ago, I wrote about how the airline put its first flights on sale, in a rather unusual way.
-The airline isn’t launching regularly scheduled flights, but is essentially selling seats on two roundtrip charter flights:
+The airline isn’t launching regularly scheduled flights, but is essentially selling seats on two roundtrip charter flights (the company only has legal authority to sell these as roundtrip charter flights departing Europe):

 I’m not sure what exactly the point of these trips is, or how it gets the airline closer to launching regularly scheduled operations.
-But the 12-year-old A380 with the registration code 9H-GLOBL is currently enroute to New York, so the airline seems to be moving forward with these plans.
+But the 12-year-old A380 with the registration code 9H-GLOBL operated the flight to New York on Thursday, in a flight time of 6hr20min.

 Let me start by apologizing for not being on the inaugural flight.
 I was so close to booking the inaugural flight, but it didn’t quite work out.
 I guess there’s always the Manchester trip for next week.
 In all honesty, I’m kind of happy I didn’t book this flight, since it seems like every aviation influencer is on there.